 If you want to explore the city where you’re staying, a taxi is a great option to consider.
 However, much like any touristy spot, there are some seedy taxi drivers.
 Make sure you agree on a price for the ride before getting in.
 Some taxi drivers will take advantage of tourists who do not know better.
 Reputable taxi services will often have a table on display that indicates the pricing and fees.

 You can also take a collectivo which is a smaller city bus that runs regular routes through the city.
-It can be as cheap as a $0.10 to ride.
+It can be as cheap as $0.10 to ride.

-What are the best places to travel in Mexico?
+Popular places to travel in Mexico

 If you’ve spent much time looking into traveling to Mexico, you’ve likely seen the Mayan ruins found in the Yucatan Peninsula city of Tulum.